-I woke up, not entirely sure how I would meet my daily crochet quota and all of the day’s obligations, but with my H hook, my Clover chibi, and a small pair of sharp scissors at hand, I began the day making ever more circles and weaving in ever more ends.
+I woke up, not entirely sure how I would meet my daily crochet quota and all of the day’s obligations as my countdown continues, but with my H hook, my Clover chibi, and a small pair of sharp scissors at hand, I began the day making ever more circles and weaving in ever more ends.

 To my surprise and relief, by the time the day had ended, I found that I managed to meet my crochet quota and all of the day’s obligations.